pedestrian-dynamics-HM/vadere/README.md

 ## Usage Example

-With the following steps, you can start a scenario of the [ExampleProject](Documentation/Examples/ExampleProject):
+With the following steps, you can start a scenario of one of the model test projects in [VadereModelTests](VadereModelTests):

 - start Vadere
 - *Project* > *Open*
-- choose `vadere.project` and click *open*
+- choose `vadere.project` of one of the projects e.g. [TestOSM](VadereModelTests/TestOSM) and click *open*
 - select the scenario on the left and press *run selected scenario*